dwhall/ufarc/README.md

 programs by using a message-passing system and run-to-completion message handlers within a state-machine architecture.
 With these tools, complex, asynchronous operations are decomposed into manageable chunks of code.

-Known Issue: Nothing works yet.

-Note:  This project used to be called "pq" but that name was taken in PyPI, so I renamed to farc (ugh).
-If you see "pq" in the code anywhere, it means farc.

 ## Code Repository